Our Mission: We are dedicated to expanding awareness and preservation of Arizona women's history.

 Laurie Boone is currently the Special Collections Librarian for the Yuma County Library District.
 Laurie received her undergraduate degree in International Affairs from Florida State University and a Master’s degree of Library and Information Science from the University of South Florida.

 A dedicated public librarian, Laurie is keen to promote and share Arizona women’s history with local communities.

-Gloria Cuádraz is an Associate Professor of Sociology in the School of Humanities, Arts, and Cultural Studies at Arizona State University.
-She publishes and teaches in Most recently, she is co-editor of (Tucson: University of Arizona Press, 2018and co-editor of (Tucson: University of Arizona Press, 2017).
+Gloria Cuádraz is an Associate Professor of Sociology in the School of Humanities Arts and Cultural Studies at Arizona State University.
+Her research interests include Chicana/os and higher education, theory, and methods of oral history, Arizona Mexican labor history, feminist methods and testimonio.
+She is co-editor of Mexican Workers and the Making of Arizona (Tucson: University of Arizona Press, 2018) and co-editor of Claiming Home, Shaping Community: Testimonios de los Valles (Tucson: University of Arizona Press, 2017).
 In 2013, she was awarded the Dan Shilling Public Humanities Scholar of the Year Award by the Arizona Humanities Council.
 From 2014-2017, she was co-lead editor of Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social.

 Lora Key, Ph.D.